 Skatteverket has made a statement regarding staking on Ethereum 2.0.
 The act of locking up your coins to stake them should not incur a taxable event in most scenarios.
 This means you would only need to pay taxes on the staking rewards.

-However, this can depend on the specifics of the protocol you are staking on.
+However, this can depend on the specifics of the staking mechanism If you have received a new form of currency that represents your stake, this will likely be seen as a trade of two cryptocurrencies.
+This can occur in certain staking pools and crypto exchanges.
 As we have understood it, it is not seen as a disposal or taxable event assuming you have not transferred the rights for someone else to use your crypto in the process of staking.
 Take note that if you have transferred your voting rights to another party, then this may be seen as a disposal.
 In that case you should follow the same tax logic as when lending out crypto.

 Staking rewards are subject to Interest Income Taxes.
 Staking rewards are typically paid in the cryptocurrency associated with the blockchain you are staking towards.
 The cryptocurrency you receive will have a cost basis equal to the amount in local currency on the day you obtain access to the staking rewards.
 If you keep the crypto and sell it at a later date, normal capital gains taxes apply.